-If you do not need the ability to make changes to your database via Cluvio, it is best to reduce the permissions for the role that is used in the datasource.
+If you do not need the ability to make changes to your database via Cluvio, which is the common case, it is best to reduce the permissions for the role that is configured in Cluvio's data source.

-Assuming the database is in the default schema and named 'my_database', the user to be used by cluvio named 'cluvio_readonly' and the 'secret_password' replaced with a proper password:
+Assuming the database is in the default schema and named 'my_database', that the user to be used by cluvio is named 'cluvio_readonly' and that the 'secret_password' is replaced with a proper password, the commands to execute are the following:

 CREATE ROLE cluvio_readonly LOGIN PASSWORD 'secret_password'; GRANT CONNECT ON DATABASE my_database TO cluvio_readonly; GRANT USAGE ON SCHEMA public TO cluvio_readonly; GRANT SELECT ON ALL TABLES IN schema public TO cluvio_readonly;